Glossary

 Upload Cadence

-Upload cadence is the frequency and rhythm at which a clip channel posts new clips — also called posting cadence, clip posting frequency, content cadence, upload schedule, clip output rate, posting rate, or clip upload rhythm.
-A clipper's upload cadence determines how many clips go live per day or week, and whether those posts are clustered together or spaced out.
+Upload cadence is how often and in what rhythm a clip channel posts — also called posting cadence, clip posting frequency, content cadence, upload schedule, clip output rate, posting rate, or clip upload rhythm.
+It covers both how many clips go live per day or week and whether those posts are clustered or spaced.

 Related Terms